 The West London Synagogue commission was followed by several school projects (including the Grammar School) in Portsmouth as well as the East London Synagogue (1876).
 The latter had in common with the West London temple that it was a Romanesque-Byzantine inspired synagogue, with the best and most ornate work discreetly reserved for the interiors.
 The dissimulation of wealth and discretion over grandeur were, at this time, relatively common among the upper echelons of European Jewry.

 Having already established a solid reputation, the firm met with further success in winning their second high-profile commission of a ‘Gentile’ nature.
-This was the City of London School for Boys (see below), which held a competition in the late 1870s.
+This was the City of London School (see below), which held a competition in the late 1870s.
 Going up against over 50 alternative proposals, Davis and Emanuel won the commission.
 Despite this success, they did not disdain more workaday projects such as the Lolesworth Building (what we would today call ‘social housing’).
 Later in the 1880s, Emanuel also met with considerable success in re-developing the side-returns of the Marylebone area road grid (the east-west streets) by building some very charming two-storey houses.
 Known initially as ‘dwarf houses’ (due to their low rise) and later as ‘bijoux houses’, reflecting their ornamental quality, the first such experiment was by Barrow Emanuel, at 32a Weymouth Street (1886).
 This project was so successful that several more were constructed, by various architects.
 Many still stand.
 After 32a Weymouth Street, Emanuel also designed 33 Weymouth Street and 114a Harley Street (which is actually on Devonshire Street).

 Another significant commission around this time was the Meistersinger’s Club, on St. James Street (1886-88).
 This was followed by Garden House (1889-1890), part of the late-19th C. wholesale redevelopment of Throgmorton Avenue, in the City.